Top Walmart Scams: Online Walmart Shoppers Beware

 Walmart offers many safe and valid money transfer services under the Walmart2Walmart brand.
 But money transfers and money orders are difficult to reverse.
 They work like cash, and Walmart can’t help you retrieve money sent to fraudsters.

 Scammers may ask you to send money transfers under the guise of buying fake products, donating to fake charities, or helping a family member in dire need.
+While the Walmart2Walmart money transfers are legitimate services, you’ll want to proceed cautiously while performing a money transfer.

 • Never transfer money to strangers.
 Money transfers are the equivalent of giving them cash.

-6. Walmart impersonation scams
+6. Walmart relief scams

 What to do if you’ve been scammed